i-doit/knowledge-base/CONTRIBUTING.md

 MkDocs is a static site generator.
 Based on the [configuration](mkdocs.yml) it converts all markdown files to HTML and builds a Website around it.
 This results in a bunch of HTML pages, images, CSS style sheets and JavaScript files.
 There is neither any need of an application platform/a scripting language like JBoss, Python or PHP nor a running database like MariaDB in the background.
 This makes the Website pretty fast.

-### Continuous deployment (CD)

-To deploy from the `main` branch to production we also use Jenkins to do this job.
-In this step Jenkins acts as a continuous deployment (CD) tool.
-The final result (remember: a bunch of HTML/images/CSS/JS) will be transferred to our production environment and is live immediately.

 ## Hack on the documentation as an author

 Do you like to write new articles or edit existing ones?
 You have two options: